 The first important step in the cleaning process is to take the inflatable out into a brightly lit and well-ventilated area.
 This will allow you to open it up properly to see every nook and cranny in the bounce house easily and quickly.

 Once it is opened up and laid out, do a thorough visual inspection.
-Hence, you get an idea of the material’s state and assess the level of the mess you are dealing with; from liquid stains, whether artificial or biological, to objects like keys, toys, wallets, jewelry, clothing, and also debris from trees and plants.
+This will give you an idea of the material’s state and assess the level of dirt you’re dealing with.
+Look for liquid stains, tiny objects like keys, toys, wallets, jewelry, and debris from trees and plants.

 If you do encounter damage, read my guide on patching and repairing a bounce house for more practical tips.